Logo

 When did the traditions of bridesmaids,

-best man and wedding cake begin?
+best man, wedding cake and rings begin?

 Prince Rahotep & Bride, 2930 B.C.